BlueByteSystemsInc/PDMShell/src/addin/command-menu.md

 - The command menu text is the user-facing label.
 - The script name is the administrator-facing identifier in the Script Editor.
-- If the menu command does not appear, reload the add-in after saving configuration changes.
+- If you change command menu text or enable or disable menu commands, click OK in the Script Editor and restart Windows Explorer when prompted.
+You can also log out and back in to the vault to reload the PDM menu commands.

 ## Related articles